voorloopnul/awesome-phages/README.md

 ## How to contribute

-If you want to add a link try to follow these soft rules:
+If you want to add a link, please try to follow these soft rules:

+- Position your resource in alphabetical order.
 - Add section if needed.
 - Add section title to Table of contents.
 - Search previous suggestions before making a new one, as yours may be a duplicate.